grain-lang/grain-lang.org/src/guide/arrays.md

 If we try to access an element beyond the length of the array, we'll get an `IndexOutOfBounds` error.

-## Updaing Arrays
+## Updating Arrays

-One of the major benefits arrays have is the ability to change the values it contains.
+One of the major benefits of an array is the ability to change the values it contains.
 We can update an array's values like so:

 ```grain
 let strings = [> "foo", "bar", "baz"]